-While organizations operate under an illusion of certainty, tradeoffs are inevitable.
-Giving up certainty does not mean giving up predictability.
-This article examines four flow choices for software delivery and presents three choices for IT Delivery: Throughput, Flexibility and all out speed.
+Giving up certainty doesn't mean giving up predictability.
+This article examines 4 flow choices for software delivery and presents 3 choices for IT Delivery: Throughput, Flexibility & all out speed.

 Gojko Adzic has written Specification by Example in which he provides advice and guidelines on adopting this approach as a way to create living documentation on a software development project.
 7